OctahedronBR/site/apresentacao_src/presentation.md

 > How many machines do you (think) need?
 And if demand grows unexpectedly?
 And if the machine goes down?
 And if the network goes down?
 >
-> Capacity planning and high operational cost are two major problems regarding the availability and scalability and that weigh more time to adopt IT solutions.
-Planejamento de capacidade e custo operacional elevado são dois dos principais problemas referentes a disponibilidade e escalabilidade e que mais pesam na hora de adotar soluções de TI.
+> Capacity planning and high operational cost are two major problems regarding the availability and scalability, that are the most important things when adopting IT solutions.

 !SLIDE